Beshario/beshario.github.io/_posts/2014-03-14- Gear train Design, Solidsoworks.md

 tags: [3DCAD, solidworks]
 comments: true
 ---
-Solidworks University gear train design project for design for machinary course.
+Solidworks University gear train design project for design for machinery course.

 This project was part of the University of Ottawa's Machine Design Course.
 In a team of three, we designed a gear train that reduces the speed and amplifies the torque to be used in a cement mixer.
 The analysis included, shaft, gear, bearing and gear key analysis and sizing, all components had to be picked from existing catalogues.